unalunsal/ML-for-Portfolio-Optimization/README.md

-# ML-for-Portfolio-Optimization
+# Machine Learning for Trading
-I will be posting ML techniques for portfolio optimization
+I will be posting ML techniques for portfolio optimization by using Python Scientific computing stack.